 Eastern Screech-Owls are chiefly active at night, though they often hunt at dawn or dusk, and occasionally in daylight.
 These versatile hunters sit and wait in the trees for prey to pass below.
 They tend to pounce from perches six to ten feet off the ground, occasionally snatching an insect or bat on the wing or hitting shallow water talons-first to snag fish or tadpoles.
 Most flights are short (less than 75 feet or so).
 When traveling between perches, these owls often drop, fly straight, then rise again, in a characteristic U-shaped pattern.
 Eastern Screech-Owls form stable matches, usually one male with one female but occasionally one male with two females.
 Males defend small territories containing several cavity roost spots.
 When nesting, the female stays in the nest hole except for brief dawn and dusk excursions.
 She and the nestlings are fed by her mate, though it is the female who tears the prey into small bits for the babies.
 At fledging, the young first hop to the ground or nearby branches, using feet and fluttering wings to climb laboriously back to safety.
 Young gain flight and hunting skills slowly; they depend on their parents for food for 8–10 weeks after fledging.
 Both parents feed the youngsters at this stage, and adults, especially the females, shelter together with the young in communal tree roosts.
 Gradually, as the young gain skill, they begin to roost and hunt apart from their parents and siblings.

-Eastern Screech-Owl numbers are difficult to determine owing to their nocturcal lifestyle.
-Since 1966 the North American Breeding Bird Survey estimate that numbers have been rising in Canada, but may be declining by about 1 percent per year in the U.S. Partners in Flight estimates their global breeding population at 900,000 with 95 percent living in the U.S., 4 percent in Mexico and 1 percent in Canada.
-The rate a 9 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
-The Eastern Screech Owl is in no current conservation danger.
+Eastern Screech-Owl numbers are difficult to determine owing to their nocturnal lifestyle.
+The North American Breeding Bird Survey estimate that between 1966 and 2015, numbers increased in Canada, but declined in the U.S. Partners in Flight estimates a global breeding population of 900,000 with 95% living in the U.S., 4% in Mexico, and 1% in Canada.
+The species rates a 10 out of 20 on the Continental Concern Score.
+Eastern Screech-Owl is not on the 2016 State of North America's Birds' Watch List.
 This little owl is a generalist, with unfussy eating and nesting habits, and it adjusts well to the presence of humans.
 In fact, suburban birds often survive better than their rural kin, as suburbs provide more prey, milder climates, and fewer predators.
 Eastern Screech-Owls need trees to nest in, or, at least, nest boxes and brushy cover, but their small size, territorial tolerance, and broadly varied diet make this owl a successful survivor.

 Resident (not migratory).